 The Router offers a Dynamic Domain Name System (DDNS) feature.
 DDNS lets you assign a fixed host and domain name to a dynamic Internet IP address.
 It is useful when you are hosting your own website, FTP server, or other server behind the Router.
-Before you can use this feature, you need to sign up for DDNS service at www.dyndns.org or www.TZO.com, DDNS service providers.
+Before you can use this feature, you need to sign up for DDNS service at www.dyndns.org, a DDNS service providers.